-The key to keeping your privacy safe is to recognize and avoid fake surveys panels and offers.
+The key to keeping your privacy safe is to recognize and avoid fake survey panels and offers.

 There are federal and state laws that protect your privacy in the USA.

-Never give your key personal data like credit cards number or social security numbers to any surveys panel even if it’s a reliable one.
+Never give your key personal data like credit cards number or social security numbers to any survey panel even if it’s a reliable one.

 We hope that the information we’ve provided has been helpful to you and that it will help keep your personal data safe.